Éric Prié: The Prié Attack

 Prié gave his name to an opening, the Prié Attack (ECO D00, Closed Game) : 1.d4 d5 2.a3 (diagram).
 He explained that this move prevents Black from playing the useful move Bb4 and, in some variations, prepares the b2-b4 pawn advance.
 The latter idea is akin to playing a Slav Defense, Chebanenko Variation (also called Chameleon Variation), with reversed colors.
 Other move orders transpose into this system, e.g. 1.d4 e6 2.a3 d5.

 This opening addresses the problem of excessive theoretical preparation among high-level chess players by playing a sane but unusual system, which forces Black to think from the start of the game instead of reciting moves learnt by heart.
 Prié reached that goal by successfully playing his opening against amateurs, but also against titled players.

 Notable Game

-The following game was played by Éric Prié against British GM Glenn Flear in 2005, in Lattes.
+The following game was played by Éric Prié against British grandmaster Glenn Flear in 2005, in Lattes.